almirbanjanovic/roadtocloud.github.io/_drafts/2024-03-13-deploy-aks-using-github-and-terraform.md

 Before you begin, you'll need to have the following:

-- An Azure subscription.
+- An Azure subscription
-- A GitHub account.
+- A GitHub account
 - Your favorite IDE - I prefer Visual Studio Code with the below extensions installed
     - GitHub Actions
     - HashiCorp HCL